Welcome to today's edition of the Rush 24-7 podcast.

 So Obama comes along, leave the racial aspect out of it.

-Obama comes along and promises none of this is going to go on, and he's going to get to the bottom of it, he's going to stop it, he's going to expose it, and uh uh the country's going to get its respect.
+Obama comes along and promises none of this is going to go on and he's going to get to the bottom of it.

 Now they're finding out that all he did was build on it.

-And there are a lot of disillusioned people out there, but I nothing's going to come of it, folks, because of race.
+And there are a lot of disillusioned people out there, but nothing's going to come of it, folks, because of race.

-See, I told you so.
+I don't mean to sign a C, I told you so.

-I just know that there are a lot of people who are still waiting for the smoking gun or or something that is going to cause everybody, low information, whoever to wake up, and there's still people who are dreaming that for the sake of the country's future, we have got to remove Obama from office.
+I just know that there are a lot of people who are still waiting for the smoking gun or something that is going to cause everybody, low information, whoever, to wake up.

-And I think that the opportunity still exists, and the focus of attention ought to be this is what you get with liberals.
+And I think that the opportunity still exists, and the focus of attention ought to be: this is what you get with liberals.

-This is who liberals that to me needs to be the message.
+That, to me, needs to be the message.

-Peter Robinson was the guy who took over firing line for Mr. Buckley and calls it uncommon knowledge.
+Peter Robinson was the guy who took over a firing line for Mr. Buckley and calls it uncommon knowledge.

 He took over the premise of the show.

-He's got a website, now Ricochet, and he's got a post out there over the weekend by a woman named DC McAllister.
+He's got a website now, Ricochet, and he's got a post out there over the weekend by a woman named D.C.
+McAllister.

-And this woman cites the limbaugh theory, and she says, right on the money, except it's not complete.
+And this woman cites the Limbaugh theory, and she says, right on the money, except it's not complete.

 And she completes it in her way.

-Now, I I'm not trying to be uh snooty or no, that's not the word.
+Now, I'm not trying to be snooty.

-She agrees with every aspect of it, but she says that is not the full explanation of why Obama gets away with being allowed to be unattached to all the things going wrong that are of his architecture.
+Of why Obama gets away with being allowed to be unattached to all the things going wrong that are of his architecture.

 And her theory is that it's what we've talked about here on this program.

-I don't know how many white guilt.
+I don't know how many.

 Race.